eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </concurrent-end>
 ```

-The child element `<concurrent-mark-end>` shows that the processing has scanned 242.91 MB (254,708,852 B), which exceeds the 108.25 MB scan target.
+The child element `<trace-info>` shows that the processing has scanned 242.91 MB (254,708,852 B), which exceeds the 108.25 MB scan target.

 The garbage collector now returns to running partial cycles to reclaim free space in the heap before the next global mark phase increment is triggered.
 To see an example of how a `balanced` partial GC cycle appears in the logs, see the [`Balanced` examples - Partial GC Cycle](vgclog_examples#partial-gc-cycle).

 Following some partial GC cycles, an allocation taxation threshold is reached which triggers a STW pause followed by a global mark phase increment.
-The element `<gc-start>` has a `contextid=1154` and type `global mark phase` which indicates that this is a global mark phase sub-increment associated with our global *mark* cycle example.
+The element `<gc-start>` in the following log excerpt has a `contextid=1154` and type `global mark phase`, which indicates that this is a global mark phase sub-increment associated with our global *mark* cycle example.

 ```xml
 <exclusive-start id="1175" timestamp="2021-02-26T11:17:28.993" intervalms="1978.886">